Trend Micro leads market share for hybrid cloud security - IDC

 The report found that Trend Micro achieved a market share lead of 35.5%, almost triple its nearest competitor in 2018.

-"We predicted a decade ago that organisations would need multi-layered security to protect their cloud environments and software-defined data centres," says Trend Micro network defence and hybrid cloud security executive vice president Steve Quane.
+"We predicted a decade ago that organisations would need multi-layered security to protect their cloud environments and software-defined data centers," says Trend Micro network defence and hybrid cloud security executive vice president Steve Quane.

 "We're glad to see our foresight and innovation being recognised by customers and to be ranked a #1 vendor for 2018 market share by IDC."